mcnaveen/esp8266-dht11-telegram/README.md

 https://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```

+- You also need to add _UniversalTelegramBot_ library.
+> Go to Sketch -> Include Library -> Manage Libraries -> Search for `UniversalTelegramBot` and install it.

 - Make sure you have selected the correct board in the Arduino IDE.

 - Once finalised, upload the code to the ESP8266 NodeMCU, Press the `FLASH` Button if required.